 If you’re simply struggling to reach your calorie intake limit, which you need to bust through to actually gain weight, there are supplements out there that are used to help pump more calories into your diet.
 These weight gainers can add hundreds of calories per serving and can be added to meals and drinks, tipping your daily calorie intake over the line.
 But don’t forget, simply eating more calories isn’t going to help you gain muscle.
 This has to be part of a balanced and healthy diet including plenty of macro and micronutrients, especially proteins and helpful vitamins like vitamins D, A, and C.

 As you’ll likely know, one of the main components to muscle growth is protein.
-Our bodies naturally break down protein for many different maintenance purposes, so for our body to have enough left over to repair and build up muscle, you’ll need to eat more than it uses for those essential tasks, similar to eating more calories than your intake limit.
+Our bodies naturally break down protein for many different maintenance purposes, so for our body to have enough left over to repair and build up muscle, you’ll need to eat more than it uses (or consume it via something like this iso whey protein powder) for those essential tasks, similar to eating more calories than your intake limit.
 However, this can be just as difficult, as eating protein-dense foods can be a bit of a drag when done in excessive amounts due to their filling-nature.

 Protein powders like whey and pea protein from respected companies like Ingredient Optimized can really help here.
 This protein selection can be added to your meals and drinks, increasing your protein intake significantly, reducing your need to force yourself to eat too much.
 Remember though, it’s important to add this to your diet as opposed to substitute anything with it.
 To gain muscle, you really need a balanced diet, no matter what supplements you take.